svangordon/atlas-v2/_episodes/02-atlas-statistics.md

 > {:. .source .language-javascript}
 > > ## Solution
 > >
 > > Because we used `.get`, we need to cast `atlasClassCounts` to an `ee.Dictionary` type before we can use it further.
 Often, we need to cast after using a `.get` call.
-When you have an error message that's telling you that an object doesn't have a certain method (in this case, `.map`) but your *certain* that it does, it's a hint that you might need to use casting.
+When you have an error message that's telling you that an object doesn't have a certain method (in this case, `.map`) but you are *certain* that it does, it's a hint that you might need to use casting.
 > > ~~~
 > > atlasClassCounts.map is not a function
 > > ~~~